loopandlearn/news/docs/index.md

 - - -

-## Adding Multiple Food Items Into Loop Before Calculating a Bolus
+## Adding Multiple Food Items Before Calculating a Bolus

-Here are a couple of ways to add multiple food items into Loop before bolusing.
+Here are a couple of ways to add multiple food items into the *Loop* app before bolusing.

 Option 1: